My Accident…*WARNING* GRAPHIC IMAGES

 I still have not gotten around to having my deviated septum fixed.
 Fear of more surgeries has superseded my need for better breathing.
 I can breathe, just with less ease than I should.

 The tip of my tongue remains numb.
-I’ve learned to live with it and mostly don’t notice it.
+I’ve learned to live with the odd tingling sensation.

 My hand still gives me issues, but again, I have learned to live with it.